-Pernicious anaemia causes a deficiency in vitamin B12, an essential water-soluble vitamin found in virtually all meat products and certain algae such as seaweed.
-It helps maintain healthy nerve cells and red blood cells and is also required to make DNA, the genetic material in all cells.
-Symptoms of pernicious anaemia include, fatigue, shortness of breath, brittle nails, pins and needles and cognitive difficulties (brain fog).
-Symptoms of pernicious anaemia can become debilitating and can cause lasting damage if not caught early enough.
+Pernicious anaemia causes a deficiency in vitamin B12, an essential water-soluble vitamin found in virtually all meat products and certain algae, such as seaweed.
+It helps maintain healthy nerve and red blood cells and is required to make DNA, the genetic material in all cells.
+Symptoms of pernicious anaemia include fatigue, shortness of breath, brittle nails, pins and needles, and cognitive difficulties (brain fog).
+Symptoms of pernicious anaemia can become debilitating and cause lasting damage if not caught early enough.
 Pernicious anaemia can be treated by regular vitamin B12 injections.